Challenges Faced By The BPO Industry: The Complete Guide to Staying Competitive in a Customer-Centric Age

 If large BPOs could easily support higher value markets and leverage their existing operating efficiencies with the same agent base they use today, would that solution be worth considering?

-Agent Empowerment Technology as an Enabler
+Agent Empowerment BPO Technology as an Enabler

 For example, visual support enables more affordable customer service generalists to handle higher-value technical support calls with minimal training.
 When agents can see technical issues and guide end users to solutions, a BPO can extend its service capabilities beyond their current service delivery limits.
 This opens up new service capabilities with their existing customers, along with new markets and revenue streams that were, until now, unfeasible and inaccessible.

 Savvy BPOs that use technology to empower their agents to provide more complex services and increase success rates also stand to reduce agent churn through increased job satisfaction.
 This has a follow-on effect of earning greater customer wallet share and positions these BPOs as industry thought leaders.

-Rethinking the Pricing of Customer Experience
+Rethinking the Pricing of Customer Satisfaction in BPO

 While customer experience is generally stated as one of the most important factors in the enterprise decision-making process, ultimately service delivery cost becomes the dominant factor when organizations are choosing a BPO.

-That being said, when considering two vendors at equal cost, the ability to deliver an improved customer experience in given situations will have a significant impact on an enterprise’s decision.
+Despite that, when considering two vendors at equal cost, the ability to deliver an improved customer experience in given situations, will have a significant impact on an enterprise’s decision.
 BPOs have a clear advantage when they can provide for example:

 Offer New Success-Driven Pricing Models

-For example, if a BPO can reduce truck rolls by 20%, where one truck dispatch can be 15x the cost of a support call, it can propose to reduce agent fees in exchange for taking a percentage of the savings on truck rolls.
+For example, if a BPO can reduce truck rolls by 20%, where one truck dispatch can be 15 x the cost of a support call, it can propose to reduce agent fees.
+This will be in exchange for taking a percentage of the savings on truck rolls.

 New Market Segments

-New markets are emerging such as the Internet of Things which industry analysts say will grow to 20+ billion connected devices by 2020, demanding more and different types of support.
+New markets are emerging such as the Internet of Things which industry analysts say will grow to 27.1 billion connected devices by 2025, demanding more and different types of support.
 Large BPO’s are ideally positioned to support this emerging market with their scale and breadth of services.